olvap80/InstantRTOS/README.md

 - Dynamic memory is not required ("heavy" new/delete, malloc/free are not required).
 - Each file contains usage sample, every API is documented with doxygen.
 - Easy to integrate with any platform (see samples in corresponding files!)
-- You can take away parts you need (like efficient Delegates and Coroutines) and use them separately without RTOS.
+- You can take away parts you need (like efficient [Delegates](https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h) and [Coroutines](https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h)) and use them separately without RTOS, and even in areas not related to embedded ([Delegates](https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h) and [Coroutines](https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h) will work perfectly even on desktop)).

 # Frequently Asked Questions